Boniface I, Marquis of Montferrat: Fourth Crusade

 Baldwin.
 Late 13th and 14th century sources suggest that Boniface based his claim to Thessalonica on the statement that his younger brother Renier had been granted Thessalonica on his marriage to Maria Komnene in 1180.

-Boniface was killed in an ambush by the Bulgarians on 4 September 1207, and his head was sent to Bulgarian Tsar Kaloyan.
+Boniface was killed in an ambush by the Vlach on 4 September 1207, and his head was sent to Bulgarian Tsar Kaloyan.
 The loyal Raimbaut de Vaqueiras, who had followed him to the East, probably died with him: it is significant that he composed no planh (lament) in his memory.

 Family

 Boniface was first married c.
-1170 to Helena del Bosco.
-They had three children:
+1170 to Elena del Bosco.
+They had: